zhutmost/spinalhdl-template/README.md

 # Emit Verilog RTL of your design
 mill mylib.run

-# Run its Scala-written testbench
+# Run its Scala-written testbench with ScalaTest framework
 mill mylib.test
 ```